In 2022, companies choose to use the cloud for the resiliency.

 One of the most important roles of your storage infrastructure is your ability to back-up and protect your data in case of a problem – whether it’s a small scale file recovery need or a full-blown disaster recovery scenario, failing over to a remote location or straight into the cloud.

 As your company grows, this issue becomes more pressing while the solution becomes more difficult.
 This is why it is critical to choose a storage solution that ensures your data is available whenever you need it.
-Bifrost Cloud’s distributed 3x replication and extreme geo-redundancy provides as much assurance of data availability as any other solution on the market.
+Bifrost Cloud’s distributed erasure coding and extreme geo-redundancy provides as much assurance of data availability as any other solution on the market.